LemuelCushing/cafeznik/README.md

 - Optional minification of copied files
 - Binary files support for multi-modal models?
 Might be a stretch
 - Token counting.
 Everyone loves token counting.
+- Branch diff & git tree compare, to get the files you've been working on
+- PR diff, to get the files you need to be reviewing

 ## Noteworthy Competitors I did not take inspiration from